Clynie/Clynie.github.io/projects/index.md

 ---
 layout: project
-title: Don't give the result, Show me the Data
+title: Talk is Cheap, Show me the Data
 excerpt: "A List of Projects"
 ---